 A Drug Master File is a submission to FDA that may be used in support of pre-market submissions to provide confidential, detailed information about facilities, processes, or articles used in the manufacturing, processing, packaging, and storing of one or more drugs.
 Registrar Corp’s team of Regulatory Specialists provide guidance as to required elements, formats, and particularities of Drug Master File submissions.

-FDA Outsourcing Facility Regulations
+Outsourcing Facility Regulations

 Compounding Pharmacies that register with FDA as Outsourcing Facilities may qualify for exemption from certain FDA approval and labeling requirements.
 Registrar Corp’s Regulatory Specialists can register pharmacies as Outsourcing Facilities as well as help them comply with FDA’s regulations for doing so, including submission of annual drug product reports.

-Self-Identification Requirements for Generic Drug Facilities
+Self-Identification for Generic Drug Facilities

 Companies shipping products to the United States may find their shipments subject to Detention Without Physical Examination (“DWPE”) by FDA.
 Products subject to DWPE are held at the port of entry while FDA performs additional scrutiny, testing, and analysis.
 Delays from DWPE may be lengthy for businesses anxious to deliver products on schedule.